For more than a century, our company has been inventing medicines and vaccines for the world’s most challenging diseases.

 With funding from our company’s Foundation, the Alliance aims to increase timely access to patient-centered care and reduce disparities in cancer care, especially for vulnerable and underserved populations in the United States.
 Learn more.

-AMERICAN CANCER SOCIETY—PATIENT NAVIGATION PROGRAM
+AMERICAN CANCER SOCIETY—CARE COORDINATION NAVIGATION

-- Empower patients with the information and skills to more actively engage in their health care, treatment planning and shared decision-making
+- Empower patients with the information and skills to more actively engage in their health care, treatment planning and shared decision making

-- Advance best practices in patient navigation
+- Advance best practices in the field of patient navigation

-The program provides training in participating communities for ACS lay patient navigators on concepts of care coordination and patient activation, as well as effective patient-provider communication on such topics as treatment planning, palliative care and survivorship, among others.
+The Care Coordination Navigation Program provides training in participating communities for ACS lay-patient navigators on concepts of care coordination and patient activation, as well as effective patient-provider communication about such topics as treatment planning, palliative care and survivorship, among others.
 The training also equips navigators with effective communication strategies and problem-solving and coaching skills to help support and coach patients in managing psychosocial issues and treatment side effects, building social support networks and engaging in healthy behaviors throughout the cancer care continuum.

 BRIDGING THE GAP: REDUCING DISPARITIES IN DIABETES CARE